 October 4, 12:15 pm – Booth Ballroom

 Denise LaRue Mahlke is one of four contemporaries featured in the Painting Red Rocks Country, Past and Present exhibition.
 Drawing for the better part of her life, Denise was encouraged by her family to take art lessons and later study with artists whom she admired and respected through workshops.
 Her paintings convey a sense of restfulness and peace that reflect the spiritual connection she feels for the landscape.
 As an award winning artist, she continues to gain national recognition for her pastel paintings, which have been featured in numerous publications and exhibitions.
+The October Art for Lunch menu will feature BBQ ribs, baked beans, coleslaw, Texas toast, peach cobbler, with tea or water.
 Lunch will be available for $10.00 plus tax.
 No outside food or beverages.
 Attendees are encouraged to arrive early.
 Program included with admission.

 15th Annual Southeastern Cowboy Festival & Symposium